PatFo/ZPriMATE/README.md

 ---------------------------------

 ZPriMATE was designed as a modular program package implemented in a hybrid Python/C++ approach.
-The input the user has to provide essentially consists of the model characterized by a set of parameters **\theta** and a LHC analysis that the model shall be tested against.
+The input the user has to provide essentially consists of the model characterized by a set of model parameters and a LHC analysis that the model shall be tested against.
 The input is passed to the  C++ core application (*Core*) that calculates the semi-analytical cross section and turns it into a prediction of the signal events s_i.
 The signal prediction and the analysis are then passed on to a Python routine  (*Limit Calculator*) responsible for the statistical evaluation and the determination of the *R*-value.
-Based on the determined $R$-value, a model can be excluded or not.
+Based on the determined *R*-value, a model can be excluded or not.
-A second Python routine  (*Plotter*)  plots the  calculated signal prediction s_i. \\
+A second Python routine  (*Plotter*)  plots the  calculated signal prediction s_i.
 In the following section, the individual parts of ZPriMATE are described in more detail.